-In January and February 2020 the Czech Ambassador, Libor Sečka, began a project to commemorate the 75th anniversary of the end of the Second World War.
+At the beginning of 2020 the Czech Ambassador, Libor Sečka, started a project to commemorate the 75th anniversary of the end of the Second World War.
 His aim was to visit all the 127 military cemeteries and memorials to Czechoslovak airmen and soldiers who lost their lives while serving in the UK.
-This has now been postponed for the foreseeable future.

 Many Czechs and Slovaks left their homeland to fight abroad during the 1938-1945 occupation of Czechoslovakia with about 6,500 serving in the UK as airmen, parachutists or in the army.